Life on Mars (American TV series): Synopsis

 The protagonist of the series is Detective Sam Tyler, assigned to the 125th Precinct Detective Squad of the New York City Police Department.

-At the show's outset in 2008, he cohabits with his girlfriend who is also his NYPD assigned partner, Detective Maya Daniels.
+At the show's outset in 2008, he lives with his girlfriend who is also his NYPD assigned partner, Detective Maya Daniels.
 Maya, to Tyler's horror, is kidnapped by a murderer they are investigating.
 While responding to a radio call as he crosses the street, Tyler is distracted and hit by another responding speeding police car.
-He regains consciousness in the same spot in the year 1973, dressed in period civilian attire, carrying a period-accurate identity card with his badge, and equipped with a vintage automobile, a 1971 Chevrolet Chevelle — and, astonishingly, he's parked within sight of the Twin Towers of the World Trade Center.
-He returns to his precinct house to find an unfamiliar early-1970s police squad, with contemporaneous equipment - rotary dial telephones, reel-to-reel tape recorders, typewriters - and culture which he likens to finding himself on a different planet.
+He regains consciousness in the same spot in the year 1973, dressed in period civilian attire, carrying a period-accurate identity card with his badge, and equipped with a vintage automobile, a 1971 Chevrolet Chevelle — and, astonishingly, he is parked within sight of the Twin Towers of the World Trade Center.
+He returns to his precinct house to find an unfamiliar early-1970s police squad, with contemporaneous equipment — rotary dial telephones, reel-to-reel tape recorders, typewriters — and culture which he likens to finding himself on a different planet.
 However, the detectives have been expecting him, thinking that he is a transfer from a place called "Hyde".
-His disorientation and frequent reference to things from the future brand him as eccentric, being labeled with the nickname "Spaceman", but he becomes a valued member of the squad.
+His disorientation and frequent references to things from the future brand him as eccentric and he is labeled with the nickname "Spaceman", but he becomes a valued member of the squad.

-Later on in the series, with Sam supposedly in a coma in 2008, Maya decided to end the relationship.
+Later on in the series, with Sam supposedly in a coma in 2008, Maya decides to end the relationship.

 Several of the show's plots involve Sam looking into earlier versions of his cases from 2008, such as in "Out Here in the Fields" where he discovers the sociopath mentor of a future serial killer, and in "The Simple Secret of the Note in Us All" where Sam has the opportunity to stop a serial killer early in his career.
-Additional storylines are driven by the conflict between Sam's 2008 values and the more corrupt, almost vigilante-style policing of the era he finds himself in, while others are driven by Sam's discovery of more personal information about his past in this era that radically reshapes his understanding of the life he's left behind.
+Additional storylines are driven by the conflict between Sam's 2008 values and the more corrupt, almost vigilante-style policing of the era he finds himself in, while others are driven by Sam's discovery of more personal information about his past in this era that radically reshapes his understanding of the life he has left behind.
 He engages in an ongoing struggle to figure out what has happened to him, torn between his developing relationships in 1973 and his desire to return to 2008.

 His 2008 reality frequently intrudes into 1973 through surreal, anachronistic visions and cryptic telephone calls.
-In one episode he sees a man in a nightclub wearing a Nirvana T-shirt, in several early episodes he sees the face of George W. Bush on the front page of the newspaper, and he frequently sees Mars rover robots following him or attempting to enter his body.
+In one episode he sees a man in a nightclub wearing a Nirvana t-shirt, in several early episodes he sees the face of George W. Bush on the front page of the newspaper, and he frequently sees Mars rover robots following him or attempting to enter his body.